 Basic Long Term Disability: Eligible employees are automatically enrolled in Basic LTD. UAMS pays the premium and there is no cost to you.
 This plan covers your first $20,000 of salary.
 Again the benefit is 60% salary replacement once you exhaust your leave time.
 The maximum monthly benefit is $1000.

 Optional Long Term Disability: If your annual salary is over $20,000, we encourage you to enroll in Optional LTD. By doing so, you cover your salary up to $500,000.
 This raises your maximum monthly benefit to potentially $24,000.
 Your premium cost is based upon your salary.
 Visit our insurance rates website for your cost.
-You may enroll within your first month of eligibility as a new hire or when your annualized salary first exceeds $20,000.
-Otherwise you would have to wait for the next open enrollment period.
+You may enroll at any time, to take effect the first of the following month.
+But a pre-existing condition will not be covered within your first year of coverage.

 Special Long Term Disability for College of Medicine Faculty Group Practice (FGP) Members: